Public Monuments and Sculpture in Stoke-on-Trent & Newcastle-under-Lyme

 Arms of the Baker family

-On the right wing the arms have a shield charged with two goats,
+On the right wing the arms have a shield charged with goats in both the first and fourth quarters.

 Materials: